IgrikXD/Easy-SDR/Useful info/How to order from LCSC.md

 First, go to the page of the module you are interested in on the EasyEDA website.
 ![Module page](../Resources/LCSC%20order/LCSC-1-Module-page.png)

-Press the "BOM" button and go up a little higher, click the "Open in Editor" button.
-At this step you can view the contents of the BOM file, but you can not do anything.
+Select the BOM section and move to the bottom of the description block.
+At this step you can view the contents of the BOM file, download BOM file or redirect to LCSC service to order the necessary components.
 ![BOM select](../Resources/LCSC%20order/LCSC-2-BOM-select.png)

-Click this button, whereby you will be taken to the EasyEDA editor.
+If you want to export the BOM file while working with the PCB you can use the tools built into the editor.
 ![Editor](../Resources/LCSC%20order/LCSC-3-Editor.png)

-Now we can make exporting the BOM file or use "One-click Purchasing at LCSC".
+Now you can make exporting the BOM file or use "One-click Purchasing at LCSC".
 To do this, you need to on the right, in the top panel of the editor, click the "Export BOM" button.
 ![BOM export](../Resources/LCSC%20order/LCSC-4-BOM-export.png)

 Next, small window appearing where you can see a BOM list details for choosen module.
 At this step, you can either just **save the BOM file, by pushing "Export BOM" button**, or making **"One-click Purchasing at LCSC"** with push corresponding button.